If you can't find the information you are looking for, contact Fraternity & Sorority Life.

 The friendships you will make as a member of a fraternity or sorority chapter will last longer than your time at Carnegie Mellon.
 Fraternities and sororities have national networks for their members to use for careers and job re-locations.
 Membership in a chapter can be a lifelong experience and an investment in your future.
 Wherever you end up after college, chances are you will be able to find an alumni chapter or members from your fraternity or sorority in the area.

-Will my academics be compromised if I join a Greek chapter?
+Will my academics be compromised if I join a fraternity and sorority chapter?

-What kind of community service and philanthropies do Greek organizations participate in?
+What kind of community service and philanthropies do Fraternity & Sorority Life organizations participate in?

-One of the most gratifying aspects of Greek life at Carnegie Mellon University is the sense of satisfaction and pride that comes from community service.
+One of the most gratifying aspects of Fraternity & Sorority Life at Carnegie Mellon University is the sense of satisfaction and pride that comes from community service.
 Fundraising events of many kinds are organized each year by fraternities and sororities in order to benefit worthwhile non-profit organizations.
 Each year, individual chapters participate in community service projects ranging from Greek Sing, to 1000+, and Rise Against Hunger, to volunteering at local shelters and soup kitchens, to food and clothing drives.
 Helping others will undoubtedly be one of the most rewarding experiences a student in a fraternity or sorority will have in college.

 Why do fraternities and sororities collect dues?